libdynd/libdynd/docs/ndarray_lowlevel.md

 The interface to a dtype is defined by virtual functions in the base class extended_dtype.
-These functions can be broadly grouped into three different kinds, functions which operate on just dtypes, functions which use the dtype and metadata together, and functions which use dtype, metadata, and data together.
+These functions can be broadly grouped into three different kinds, functions which operate on just dtypes, functions which use the dtype and arrmeta together, and functions which use dtype, arrmeta, and data together.

 This API is presently designed for use from C++, and with some stabilization of the fundamental dtypes for arrays and various primitives, an important development will